leuchankaau/email-service/ARCHITECTURE.md

 1. Servless vs standart microservice
 2. API Gateway input validation vs Lambda validation.
 3. Load balancer vs Lambda router.
-4. Tracking current status of message in DB - not implmented as of now
+4. Tracking current status of message in DB - TODO
-5. Storing vs not storing content of message in DB  - not implmented as of now
+5. Storing vs not storing content of message in DB  - TODO
-6. Lamda for monitoring and notfication in case if error queue get messages - not implmented as of now
+6. Lamda for monitoring and notfication in case if error queue get messages - TODO
 ## New Provider
 You need to complete **3 steps** to add new provider:
 1. Implment prrovider flow with SQS and DLQ for provider message, and lambda integration component.
 2. **Update Failed Delivery handling** to add new provider message, otherwise infinite error message can start generate **huge cost**.
 3. Change router to enable routing between 3 providers
+## Security
+Methods should allow check message status.
+Encrypting messages in queues.
+## Cost
+Lambda cost is $0.20 per 1M request and $0.000016667 for every GB-second.

+EC2 t3.micro of $0.0146 per hour, which is 2o$ for 2 instances (to minimum allow scalability) per month.